crummy/time-management/README.md

 # Time Management

-A simple time management web app for ***REMOVED***.
+A simple multi-user time management system created to demonstrate a fully-functioning web-app.

-Frontend in Svelte, backend in Kotlin, with an in-memory persistence layer.
+Frontend in Svelte, backend in Kotlin with Ktor and kotlinx.serialization, with persistence in SQLite via Exposed.

 ## Instructions